skyl/bonsai/the-software-is-the-product.md

 _your_ software product.
 For your software to improve and grow, you must make changes to your software.
 Processes should only be implemented and continued which facilitate changing your software.
-If a process does not contribute to making your software better, eliminate the process.
+If a process does not help your team make the software better, eliminate the process.

 ## All Processes Must Facilitate Change